Sunday Morning We invite you to join us for the following worship services:

 P: Let us pray.

-know the fullness of your joy, through Jesus Christ, our Saviour and Lord,
+always and only your will, through Jesus Christ, our Saviour and Lord.

 WORD